 First of all, it makes sure you don’t forget your most important things.

 Considering how many distractions we face each day, it’s easy to loose track and focus on the knucklehead stuff: small crises that actually don’t matter that much in the long run.

 Secondly, it helps you see when you’re stuck with something.
 If you are not able to mark some item in your list done for a longer period of time, you probably need help with that.
 It’s much more easier to admit it when it’s staring you on the paper.

-You can use software like Weekdone to help you with your personal status reporting but you could also use paper and a pencil.
+You can use software like Team Compass to help you with your personal status reporting, and introduce it to your team at work as well.
+You could also use paper and a pencil.

 However you choose, it’s important to stick to it every day of the week so it becomes a positive routine in your day.